rcolby5825/SpacyTest/README.md

 # Spacy NLP Service

 ### Description -
     Runs Spacy Natural Languange Processing as a service.
+Created as an initial POC as a microservice to be backwards compatibility with Stanford NLP LLM by having the outputs be generated the same for the application programming interface (API).

 ### Installation -
     To run flask development server run command - python3 -m flask run - Go to localhost:5000.